Credit maturity

 An account’s balance isn’t one undifferentiated number.
 It’s a stack of dated lots: each top-up and each credit earned lands as a lot stamped with when it arrived.
 A lot matures once it has waited out its settlement window; until then it’s still clearing.

-The cashable balance is the part of the live balance whose lots have matured.
-A cash-out can draw that, and it can't dip into funds still in their wait.
+The matured balance is the part of the live balance whose lots have cleared their wait.
+A cash-out can draw only that part.

 Why it exists